Daily Throw Away Contact Lenses

 - Check the base curve and diameter if your prescription includes them.
 These measurements help the lens sit properly on your eye and move comfortably when you blink.

-- Look for cylinder and axis values if you wear toric daily contacts for astigmatism.
-If you wear multifocal daily contacts, check the ADD value for near-vision correction.
+- Look for cylinder and axis values if you weardaily contacts for astigmatism.
+If you weardaily multifocal contacts, check the ADD value or brand-specific near-vision detail before ordering.

 - Confirm that your prescription is for daily disposable wear if you're buying daily throw away contacts.
 Daily lenses are worn once and discarded after removal.